+The Company monitors revenue and costs compared to budget and hence profit before tax is a key indicator for the business.
 The Company's key objective is to manage the services contract within the fixed fee budget agreed by the Council.
 The delivery of services relies on the provision of labour, vehicles and plant.
 The effective management of directly employed labour and agency staff is key to delivery.
 Management accounts are produced monthly and reviewed by the Board on a regular basis.